Ryanair cabin staff strike cancels dozens of flights in Europe

 Pilot and cabin crew unions of Brussels Airlines, the Belgian subsidiary of Lufthansa LHAG.DE, also started a strike on Thursday.
 Over the three days, Brussels Airlines expects to cancel about 60% of its 533 flights.

-Belgium is likely to be the hardest hit by the Ryanair strike, with local media saying 127 flights at Brussels' Charleroi airport would be cancelled, affecting 21,000 passengers.
+Belgium is likely to be the hardest hit by the Ryanair strike, with local media saying 127 flights at Charleroi airport would be cancelled, affecting 21,000 passengers.
+Ten additional Ryanair flights per day are set to be cancelled at Brussels airport.

+Outside Charleroi, striking workers wore T-shirts with the message "Ryanair must change" on the front and "Respect" on the back in yellow on blue, mirroring Ryanair's colours.

 In Lisbon, two flights were cancelled on Friday so far, both to Brussels.
 A total of 18 Ryanair flights between Brussels and Spanish cities were cancelled on Friday and Saturday, Spain's cabin staff union, USO, said.